aimms/documentation/webui/custom-layouts.rst

 Using percentages (%)
 ---------------------

-Similar to the concept of the pixels to avoid scrollbar the sum of the values should not exceed 100%, and if you want a scrollbar then the sum must exceed 100%.
+Similar to the case of pixels, in order to avoid a scrollbar when using percentages the sum of the values should not exceed 100%, and if you want a scrollbar then the sum must exceed 100%.

-To illustrate an example where you want to avoid scrollbar or want the application to be half the size of the browser viewport, you can use the below snippet.
+To illustrate an example where you want to avoid scrollbar or want the application to be half the size of the browser viewport, you can use a snippet such as below:

 .. code::